 A very high resolution airborne magnetic survey was completed during the winter in 2021.
-The survey totaling over 3850 line km was flown at 25 meters line spacing at very low altitude and covered the following CIM properties: Bateman Bay, Berrigan Mine and Berrigan South, Lac Antoinette, Lac Élaine and Lac Chibougamau, Virginia, Kokko Creek, Qc Chibougamau, Grand Roy and Copper Cliff.
-This new information will be incorporated in the database.
+The survey totaling over 3850 line km was flown at 25 meters line spacing at very low altitude and covered the following CIM properties: Bateman Bay, Berrigan Mine and Berrigan South, Lac Antoinette, Lac Élaine and Lac Chibougamau, Virginia, Kokko Creek, Quebec Chibougamau, Grandroy and Copper Cliff.
+The new information was incorporated in the database.